ItsRiprod/DeskThing/README.md

 > If you need help, refer to the [detailed instructions](#flashing) at the end of this page

 2. **Configure Apps You Want To Include:**

+*You do not need the .env file on versions at or later than v0.5.0 due to the apps requesting the keys.
+Still reference the tutorials for obtaining the needed information when loading an app*
    - Spotify app [installation instructions here](/DeskThing/server/apps/spotify#spotify-app-install)
    - Trello app [installation instructions here](/DeskThing/server/apps/trello#trello-app-install)
    - Weather app [installation instructions here](/DeskThing/server/apps/weather#weather-app-install)